voxpupuli/puppet-hdm/README.md

 ## Limitations

-On SLES we can not use the puppetlabs/docker module fpr installation, but is still needed to pull the image and run the container..
+On SLES we can not use the puppetlabs/docker module for installation, but is still needed to pull the image and run the container.
-Instead set the manage_docker parameter to false and take care on docker package and service by yourself.
+Instead set the `manage_docker` parameter to false for HDM class and take care on docker package and service by yourself.

 ## Transfer Notice